 Causes of Yeast Infection in Males

 The most notable cause of male yeast infection is sexual intercourse with an infected partner, but the chances of getting it are actually slim.
-Up to 15 percent of male partners of women with yeast infection may only get the disease.2
+On average, only 15 percent of male partners of women with yeast infection contract the disease.2

 However, note that yeast infection isn't considered to be a true sexually transmitted disease, because males can still get it even without being sexually active.3 Poor personal hygiene can cause yeast to thrive, especially among uncircumcised males.